Minthos/Sendario/techtree.md

 This tech tree is farly simplistic and linear.
 It will be interesting to see what kind of meta evolves regarding ship designs and strategies.

+Lilliput world with 1/10 radius for all celestials and same density and orbital period, so the orbits have to be much closer to account for the very low gravity?

 ## 2nd feature
 In an MMO persistent world I would like to have upgrades that players can research on specific ship designs or specific sections to tweak the stats.
-A system where players can experience points, R&D effort and compute to get a random bonus after a random time.
+A system where players canspend experience points, R&D effort and compute cycles to get a random bonus after a random time.
 Applying multiple upgrades to the same item gives diminishing returns.
 Maybe use AI to generate a description of the upgrades based on the stats of the upgrade and the item/section's description and calculate overlap by having AI rate how much the descriptions sound like they should overlap.
 More similar = more stacking penalty.
 Applying an upgrade to an item of a different tech level than the upgrade was researched for produces a -20%/abs(delta lv) reduction in bonuses and +20%/abs(delta lv) increase in maluses.

 Track the origin of every boxoid and every composite.
 When an item is part of equipment used to earn xp, the user, the builder, and the inventor of that item (can be the same or different players) each get some xp.
 The xp is tied to the (item design, player) pair.
 Players can use this xp as input material in r&d projects for that item, with each project having a chance to discover an upgrade that can be applied to the item.
 This means that players who design, manufacture and use a few popular items get to enjoy more available upgrades for those items than players using experimental, exotic and bespoke designs.
 I think the user should get most of the xp, maybe 80%, with 10% going to the builder and 10% to the inventor.
 Disallow transfer/sharing of upgrade recipes between players, but allow trading of the finished item with the upgrade applied.
 Designs for boxoids and composites will be automatically shared with other players because they are used for rendering.
 May as well build a system around copying and modifying each others' designs.

 Research projects:
-1. An intern experiments on it
+1. An intern tinkers with it
  - cost: 10 xp, 1 PFLOPS * h, $10.000 r&d money, 1 of the item
  - Tier: 50% failure, 45% lv0, 4% lv1, 1% lv2
 2. A team of engineers looks at the telemetry and addresses the most glaring issues